MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/xcuitest.md

 ## Build For Testing

-In order to run a test in App Center or Xamarin Test Cloud, you will need to build your application and an XCUITest bundle.
+In order to run a test in App Center, you will need to build your application and an XCUITest bundle.
 To do this, run the following command from the root of your application project
 directory: